ibm-cloud-docs/EventStreams/eventstreams068.md

 * Additionally, you must use TLS v1.2 or v1.3 in the following cases:
     * for making connections to the Kafka native and REST interfaces
-    * the browser that you use to access the {{site.data.keyword.messagehub}} dashboard must support TLS v1.2 ot v1.3
+    * the browser that you use to access the {{site.data.keyword.messagehub}} dashboard must support TLS v1.2 or v1.3

 ## Encryption of message payloads, topic names, and consumer groups